Britain's Three says it's in no hurry to launch 4G

 "However, realistically, I think it's going to be towards the end of the year before you see us launch (4G) LTE as a technology."

 That will give its bigger rivals as much as a year's headstart.
-EE, owned by France Telecom FTE.PA and Deutsche Telekom DETGn.DE, launched Britain's first 4G network late last year, and Vodafone (VOD.L) and Telefonica's (TEF.MC) O2 plan to start superfast broadband in the next few months.
+EE, owned by France Telecom and Deutsche Telekom, launched Britain's first 4G network late last year, and Vodafone and Telefonica's O2 plan to start superfast broadband in the next few months.

 Dyson, however, said customers were not too bothered about the underlying network technology as long as they were able to consume plenty of data on the move.
 Three has labelled its 3G network "ultrafast", and it has promised not to charge more when it adds 4G to the mix.